BlueSky vs Twitter (X): Similarities & Shared Features Explained

 • Trust that no single company can change the rules overnight.

 This structure gives you more freedom and control.
-It’s like joining a postal network where you can switch post offices anytime, instead of being stuck with one.
+It’s like joining a postal network where you can switch post offices at any time, instead of being stuck with one.

 On BlueSky, no single company decides every policy—app developers and users play a role in shaping the network.
-In contrast, Twitter keeps the entire operation under its own roof.
+In contrast, X keeps the entire operation under its own roof.

 BlueSky vs Twitter X: Moderation Styles and Content Policies